 CA 211 south enters the community of Fernbridge at Post Mile HUM 78.586.

-The 1911 Fernbridge is the longest functional concrete arch bridge in the world at 2,408 feet in length.
+The 1911 Fernbridge was once the longest functional concrete arch bridge in the world at 2,408 feet in length (including the approach spans).
 The Fernbridge is notable for being one of the few older bridges in California to have survived the major floods of the North Coast Rivers.
 The Fernbridge stood against flooding on the Eel River during; 1912, 1913, 1914, 1915, 1937, 1953, 1955, 1964, and 1986.
 In 1987 Caltrans recommended replacing the Fernbridge with a modern span which sparked a local movement to preserve the structure.
 The Fernbridge was added to the National Register of Historic Places on April 2, 1987.
-Below is numerous assorted vintage photos of the Fernbridge.
+Below are numerous assorted vintage photos of the Fernbridge.

 Assorted post cards of the Fernbridge.